Yinkusadel/10-fcc-tributepage/README.md

 # Tribute Page

-> A tribute page built with html and css
+> A tribute page webpage built using CSS typography, styling of text and adjusting of height .

 ![screenshot](./app_screenshot.png)